learn-co-curriculum/your-overview/README.md

 **In this lesson, we are going to look at the core concepts that we will use in every Angular application.
 Some will be familiar to you, however some may seem a bit strange.
 Don't worry if they take time to sink in!**

-Using second person plural (“we”) again gives a friendly tone, and the second sentence assures students that it's ok if everything they're about to read might not make total sense.
+Using first-person plural (“we”) again gives a friendly tone, and the second sentence assures students that it's ok if everything they're about to read might not make total sense.
 This is something that you can use especially in lessons that are earlier on in any track.

 ## Other Examples of Strong Overviews